-All former students, alumni and friends of the university may join the association as either an annual member for \$35 or lifetime member for \$500 (This may be paid at once or given over a five year period).
+All former students, alumni and friends of the university may join the association as either an annual member for \$35 or lifetime member for \$500 (this may be paid at once or given over a five-year period).
 Student memberships are also available at a discounted rate.
 In addition to membership, your annual fund participation helps the university meet unrestricted needs, provide scholarships and enhance educational programs.

 Your membership supports Auburn Montgomery and its programs, but members benefit also.
-Members may participate with Auburn Montgomery friends in events that bring the family closer together and also receive these advantages:
+Members may participate in events that bring the family closer together and also receive these advantages:

-- Access to the Auburn University and Auburn Montgomery Alumni Hospitality Tent, which offers food and entertainment during the Auburn football season.
-The tent opens three hours prior to every home game and is free to all paid members. - Job placement and résumé assistance from Auburn Montgomery Career Services. - Access to the Auburn Montgomery library, the seventh busiest academic library in the state.
-Need an obscure periodical?
-Chances are it's among the 1,500 on our subscription list. - Use of on-campus computer labs for Internet access and software programs. - A 10 percent discount on Continuing Education courses. - A 10 percent discount at the Auburn Montgomery bookstore, including textbooks. - Half-price admission to Auburn Montgomery Senators sporting events. - Free admission for you and a guest to Theatre AUM productions. - Access to the Auburn Montgomery gym. - The opportunity to carry Bank of America's Auburn Montgomery Affinity credit card, which generates funds for association programs.
+• Access to the Auburn University and Auburn Montgomery Alumni Hospitality Tent, which offers food and entertainment during the Auburn football season.
+The tent opens three hours prior to every home game

+STUDENT E-MAIL POLICY/UNIVERSITY ACADEMIC REGULATIONS AND PROCEDURES 39 and is free to all members.

+- Job placement and résumé assistance from Auburn Montgomery Career Services. - Access to the Auburn Montgomery library. - Use of on-campus computer labs for Internet access and software programs. - A \$10 discount on Continuing Education courses. - A 10 percent discount at the Auburn Montgomery bookstore, including textbooks. - Half-price admission to Auburn Montgomery sporting events. - Free admission for you and a guest to Theatre AUM productions. - Access to the Auburn Montgomery gym. - The opportunity to carry Bank of America's Auburn Montgomery Affinity credit card, which generates funds for association programs.